 Below we detail why it is a good idea to rethink your old freight RFP strategy to include non-asset-based 3PLs, and what to take into consideration when choosing potential providers.

-You may be weary to include a broker because you have been burned in the past.
+You may be wary to include a broker because you have been burned in the past.
 But not all freight brokerages are created the same.
 Some stand on ethics and exist to serve their customers, not just maximize profit.

 A quality freight brokerage can add tremendous value to your transportation mix and won’t leave freight on your dock.
 They can: